NoahGWood/OpenEFT/README.md

 3. Take a high-resolution **1:1** scan or picture of the completed FD-258 card.

+4. If you don't have it installed, install [Docker Desktop](https://docs.docker.com/desktop/)

-4. Run the docker build program from the command line like so:
+5. Run the docker build program from the command line like so:

    ```bash
    docker build -t openeft:latest .